Are you looking for tips and guidance on betting on water polo? Here you go!

 - 3) Checking previous clashes can be very helpful when deciding what to bet on.

 A FINA World League clash in January between Greece and Spain in the women’s world league ended 7-4 to Spain.
 A relatively low scoring water polo match between two closely matched sides.
 In the reverse fixture six weeks before, Greece won 7-5, so the total score bet would have been a logical market to follow – known as over/under betting.

-How to bet on waterpolo?
+How to bet on water polo?
 Popular bet types and Odds

-Odds are not yet available for the world championships but Hungary, Serbia and Australia are sure to amongst the men’s favourites.
+Odds are not yet available for the world championships but Hungary, Serbia and Australia are sure to among the men’s favorites.
 Expect USA and Australia to be in the mix for medals in the women’s tournament.
 Late last year the sport’s rules’ governing body, FINA, confirmed a raft of rule changes at their convention in China.
 The move was backed by 161 delegates with only six opposing the changes.

 The 12 new laws included allowing a player taking a corner throw to shoot directly, or swim and shoot without passing.
 Changes to the possession rules will also allow the goalkeeper to swim and touch the ball beyond the half distance line.
 Possession time will also reduce from 30 seconds to 20 seconds when a corner throw is awarded or a shot is taken that doesn’t change possession.
 Many of the rules come into play on March 1.

 Where to watch water polo live: TV and online streaming